ringggr/OJ/readme.txt

-OJ(Online Judge) of HBUE
+Git is a distributed version control system.
-oj is a system.
+Git is free software distributed under the GPL.